Scoppio/Panacea-Peddler/test/README.md

 gui.gdscreenshot(); -- Takes a screen shot of the image and returns it in the form of a string which can be imported by the gd library using the gd.createFromGdStr() function

-(for more gd functions see DeHackED's reference: http://dehacked.2y.net/snes9x-lua.html)
+(for more gd functions see DeHackED's reference: <http://dehacked.2y.net/snes9x-lua.html>)

 PAINTING IS ALWAYS ONE FRAME BEHIND!
 This is because the painting is done at the creation of the next frame, not while Lua is running.

-## Emulator control:
+## Emulator control

 emu.frameadvance(); -- advances emulation ONE frame